adam-maj/robotics/README.md

 We can consider a few details about the relative complexity of learning a robotics model vs. other problems:

-- Robotics represents the final and most complex deep learning problem today, requiring an understanding of language and high-level reasoning, vision, dynamics and the laws of physics, and physical manipulation
+- Robotics represents the final and most complex deep learning problem today, requiring an understanding of language, high-level reasoning, vision, the laws of physics, and physical manipulation
 - Moravec's paradox has shown us that the complexity of this problem far surpasses that of high-level reasoning
 - Generative models trained on trillions of video tokens still have not generalized to understand the nuances of the laws of physics